 - Go to 'Advanced Settings' in the left-hand sidebar menu, then Stacked Credential.

 - Under 'Prerequisites,' click the '+Add Prerequisite' button and add the groups that your recipients must earn a credential from first before being issued the stacked credential.
 You must pick at least two groups.

 Decide When the Stacked Credential is Published

 If you want your stacked credential to be automatically issued on a certain day after the prerequisites have been fulfilled, enter a date into the 'Publish credentials after' date field on this page.

 If you want the credentials to issue automatically as soon as the prerequisites are fulfilled, leave the 'Publish credentials after' date field blank.

-Important Note: It can take up to 24 hours for Accredible's system to auto-create a credential based on your stacked credential rules.
-If you are still not seeing a credential in your Stacked Group after this, please re-check that your rules are correct and ensure that the recipient has used the exact same email address for all pre-requisite credentials.
-As their e-mail address is the unique identifier that the system uses for matching and issuing Stacked Credentials across groups.
+IMPORTANT NOTE: It can take up to 24 hours for Accredible's system to auto-create a credential based on your stacked credential rules.
+If you are still not seeing a credential in your Stacked Group after this, please check your rules are correct and ensure that the recipient has used the exact same email address for all pre-requisite credentials.
+Their e-mail address is the unique identifier that the system uses for matching and issuing Stacked Credentials across groups.

 Has this article helped you?
 Let us know!